Cameron Payne NBA Playoffs Player Props: Suns vs. Nuggets

-Cameron Payne will hope to make a difference for the Phoenix Suns at 10:00 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.
+Cameron Payne and the rest of the Phoenix Suns take the court versus the Denver Nuggets in the NBA Playoffs on Sunday, at 8:00 PM ET.

-Below, we look at Payne's stats and trends to help you find the most appealing prop bets.
+If you'd like to make predictions on Payne's performance, we break down his available prop bets, using stats and trends, below.

 Cameron Payne Prop Bets vs. the Nuggets